omsali/Portfolio/README.md

 ## Overview

 Transform your online presence with this professional portfolio template!
-Built with **Next.js** and **Tailwind CSS**, this template offers a seamless way to showcase your skills, projects, and experience.
+Built with **Next.js 16** (the latest version with React 19 support) and **Tailwind CSS 4**, this template offers a seamless way to showcase your skills, projects, and experience.
 Whether you're a developer, freelancer, or tech enthusiast, this portfolio is designed to be user-friendly and easily customizable to match your personal brand.

+### Why Next.js 16?

+- ⚡ **React 19 Support**: Leverage the latest React features and performance improvements
+- 🚀 **Improved Performance**: Enhanced server components and streaming capabilities
+- 🔄 **Better Caching**: Optimized data fetching and caching strategies
+- 🎨 **Modern Features**: Support for the latest web standards and APIs

 ---